DevonWieczorek/React-Wordpress-Microsite-Plugins/_QueryStrings/README.md

 # _QueryStrings
 React Wordpress Microsite plugin for converting utm_params to the right query params on tracking links

-## Usage
+## Installation
-Add this directory to the `plugins` directory in your `src/plugins` directory.
+From the command line, run `react-wp --plugin --install _QueryStrings`.

-Edit the `plugins/index.js` file to include `export * from './querystrings'.`
+Once installed, select `Y` when prompted to activate.

-Copy the `public/execute-querystrings.js file from the plugin to the `public/scripts` directory in your project.
+Then, manually copy the `public/execute-querystrings.js file from the plugin to the `public/scripts` directory in your project.